GeorgeSchiro/GoPcBackup/README.md

 You provide various file specifications (ie. path\file locations of the files to backup and to cleanup) as well as file age limits for the files to cleanup.
 The rest is automatic.

-This utility will run in the background unless its timer is turned off.
+<b>GoPC Backup</b> will run in the background unless its timer is turned off.
 Its simple user interface (UI) is usually minimized to the system tray.

 Give it a try.